-Report bursting is a technique which enables running a page report once and distributing the report result to multiple users who each will receive a subset of the results related only to them.
+Report bursting is a technique which enables running a page report once and distributing the report result to multiple users who each receives a subset of the results related only to them.
 You can distribute the bursting report result to any destination, including e-mail, FTP, disk, the versioning system of Server, and principals in the security system of Server.
 Logi Report allows for multiple criteria and rules to act simultaneously to perform multiple distributions from a single report run.
 Report bursting is useful in handling both large amounts of data as well as a large number of users.
-It enables you to burst the report to multiple levels of grouping based on the bursting schemas.
-For example, you may want to give individual salesmen a report of just their sales, the sales manager a report for all salesmen in his division and a complete report with all the data for all salesmen in the company for the VP Sales.
+It enables you to burst the page report to multiple levels of grouping based on the bursting schemas.
+For example, you may want to give individual salesmen a report of just their sales, the sales manager a report for all salesmen in his division, and a complete report with all the data for all salesmen in the company for the VP Sales.
 This topic introduces what a bursting schema is, how you can creating a bursting report, and use the built-in functions for report bursting.

-A bursting schema defines how data is split and who receives each subset of the split data.
+A bursting schema defines how to split data and who receives each subset of the split data.
 The most important part for a bursting schema is that there should be a recipient query to contain these data fields:

-- Data fields that define recipients.
-They are known as bursting recipients.
+- Data fields that define recipients, which are the bursting recipients.

-- At least one data field that is able to map to the bursting key.
-So that the report data can be split by the bursting key and then distributed to the recipients in the query according to the mapping relationship.
+- At least one data field that is able to map to the bursting key, so that Logi Report can split the report data by the bursting key and then distribute it to the recipients in the query according to the mapping relationship.

-For example, to send salary report to the employees in the company by e-mails and to make each employee see his own salary information only, you can use Employee ID as the bursting key.
-Then you need to create a recipient query and add at least these two data fields in it:
+For example, to send salary report to the employees in a company by e-mails and to make each employee see his own salary information only, you can use Employee ID as the bursting key, then you need to create a recipient query and add at least these two data fields in it:

 - A data field that contains the e-mail addresses of the employees.

-- A data field that contains the IDs of the employees which is used to map to the bursting key Employee ID.
+- A data field that contains the IDs of the employees that Logi Report can use to map to the bursting key Employee ID.

 Bursting key is one or more distinguishing fields according to which Logi Report splits the report data.
-For example, in the case of sending a credit card bill to every consumer according to the credit card ID.
-The credit card ID here is the bursting key.
-When multiple fields are used as bursting key, Logi JReport will split the data according to each unique combination of the fields.
+For example, in the case of sending a credit card bill to every consumer according to the credit card ID, the credit card ID is the bursting key.
+When you apply multiple fields as bursting key, Logi Report splits the data according to each unique combination of the fields.

-Bursting key fields should come from a dataset used in the current page report.
+Bursting key fields should come from a dataset that the current page report uses.
 If the dataset is based on a business view, the bursting keys can only be group objects and dynamic formulas used as Group.

 Bursting recipients are data fields that contain recipient information in a query.
 The following types of recipients are supported:

-- Principals in the Logi JReport Server security system (user, role and group): e-mail addresses or private folders of the users.
+- Principals (user, role, and group) in the security system of Server: e-mail addresses or private folders of the users.

 - E-mail addresses.

 - Disk: directories or full paths with file name.
-If it is a directory, Logi JReport will add the bursting result with the default name into the directory.
-If it is a full path, Logi JReport will generate the result with the specified file name and add it into the path.
+If it is a directory, Logi Report adds the bursting result with the default name into the directory; if it is a full path, Logi Report generates the result with the specified file name and adds it into the path.

-If Logi JReport finds that there is a file with the same name as the generated bursting result file, it will not send the result file into the path and will record a message into the log.
+If Logi Report finds that there is a file with the same name as the generated bursting result file, it will not send the result file into the path and will instead record a message into the log.

-- Versioning system: directories in the resource system of Logi JReport Server.
+- Versioning system: directories in the resource system of Server.

-A page report that can do bursting should contain one or more bursting schemas and is called a bursting report.
-A bursting report cannot run in Page Report Studio.
-It only supports exporting to formats that can be viewed by an external viewer such as PDF and Excel.
+A page report that can perform bursting should contain one or more bursting schemas and is called a bursting report.
+You cannot run a bursting report in Page Report Studio; you can only export it to formats that can be viewed by an external viewer such as PDF and Excel.

 To create a bursting report:

 - Design a page report and then select Report > Bursting.
-The Bursting dialog appears.
+Designer displays the Bursting dialog box.

-- There is a default schema named BurstingSchema.
-You can select the schema name and rename it as required.
+- Designer provides a default busting schema named "BurstingSchema".
+You can select the schema name and rename it.

-- In the Mapping section, first specify the bursting key to split report data by.
-The datasets used in the report are listed.
-Select one from the Dataset drop-down list and then select a bursting key from the dataset.
+- In the Mapping section, first specify the bursting key by which to split the report data.
+Designer lists the datasets that the page report uses in the Dataset drop-down list.
+Select a dataset and then select a bursting key from the dataset.

-Make sure the data fields used for the bursting key are sortable in the DBMS, otherwise the bursting results may be unpredictable.
+Make sure that the data fields you select for the bursting key are sortable in the DBMS; otherwise, the bursting results may be unpredictable.

-The following data types can be used for a bursting key:
+You can use the following data types for a bursting key: